-The disability and mental health advisers, based in the Student Life Centre, co-ordinate support arrangements and resources to enable students to with disabilities to benefit fully from their time at Kingston University.
+The disability and mental health advisers, based at Penrhyn Road in the John Galsworthy Building, co-ordinate support arrangements and resources to enable students with disabilities to benefit fully from their time at Kingston University.

 Students with long-term health conditions, mental health conditions, physical or sensory impairments and specific learning differences, such as dyslexia are all entitled to support.